nathanwiles/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Server side code was provided by Lighthouse Labs.
+Client side was built by Nathan Wiles to practice HTML, CSS, JS, jQuery and AJAX front-end skills.

 ## Getting Started